'Those far from here seeking to divide us': Scott Morrison quashes claim of transtasman differences over China - NZ Herald

 - Sonny Bill Williams to lobby Scott Morrison in Queenstown to sign refugee deal - NZ Herald

-But Morrison said there was no difference between New Zealand's and Australia's respective stances when it came to China's trade and human rights issues.
+But Morrison said there was no difference between New Zealand's and Australia's respective stances when it came to China's trade and human rights issues, nor had New Zealand sold its sovereignty for a quick trade-buck.

 "There will be those who would seek to undermine Australia and New Zealand's security by seeking to create points of difference, which are not there," Morrison said.